whamcloud/Online-Help/docs/Graphical_User_Interface_9_0.md

 **Using the Search field**

 The Status window also incorporates an auto-complete search function.
-Simply begin enter text into the search field to use this.
+Simply begin entering text into the search field to use this feature.

 You can run searches using the following rules: